Updated on: September 22, 2024

 I recommend most users get a second opinion from a premium antivirus like Norton 360.
 If you want to stick with your original antivirus software (Avast, AVG, or Avira), you can re-install it once your second opinion scan is finished.

 Step 1.
-Run a Full System Scan With Your Antivirus
+Run a Full System Scan With an Antivirus

-Once you’ve downloaded an antivirus for your second opinion, run a full disk scan on your antivirus.
+Once you’ve downloaded an antivirus for your second opinion, run a full disk scan using your antivirus.

 The full disk scan will use a lot of system resources, so you should only run it when you’re not planning to use your computer.
 You can schedule a scan, so it starts automatically at a particular time.